Ubiquinone-dot/Dynamic-Protein-Viewer/README.md

 # Dynamic-Protein-Viewer
-Bringing proteins to life.
-Provides interface for displaying changes to 3d protein structures.
+Provides interface for displaying changes to 3d protein structures, bringing proteins to life.